H4rliquinn/Sprint-Challenge-Applied-Javascript/README.md

     Arrays have many more built-in methods that can be used on the list of items.

 5. What is a component?
-    A component is an, often re-usable, piece of code that gets added to a website.
+    A component is an, often re-usable, piece of code that can be added to a website.

 ### Git Set up